-Ending a longtime tradition of no public-address system, Keeneland uses an announcer to call the races for the first time during the spring meeting.
+Ending a longtime tradition of no public-address system, Keeneland used an announcer to call the races for the first time during the Spring Meet.

 Construction of the Keeneland Entertainment Center was completed on the Keene Farm.

-Total wagering topped $100 million for the first time during the 16-day spring meeting.
+Total wagering topped $100 million for the first time during the 16-day Spring Meet.

 For the first time in history, Keeneland offered drive-through wagering on the Derby simulcast.

-As soon as the fall race meeting was completed, Keeneland construction crews embarked on the largest project in the track's history.
-The multi-million dollar, multi-year project will improve racing, sales and simulcast facilities.
-The first phase is total renovation of the grandstand's northwest section.
-A new state-of-the-art sales pavilion will be constructed.
-Then, the existing sales pavilion will be converted into a modern simulcast center.
+As soon as the Fall Meet was completed, Keeneland construction crews embarked on the largest project in the track's history.
+The multimillion-dollar, multiyear project was designed to improve racing, sales and simulcast facilities.
+The first phase was total renovation of the grandstand's northwest section and construction of a state-of-the-art sales pavilion.

 H.R.H.
-The Princess Royal, Princess Anne of England attends closing day of the spring meeting to present the trophy in the inaugural running of the Royal Chase for the Sport of Kings, the first steeplechase ever held at Keeneland.
+The Princess Royal, Princess Anne of England attends closing day of the Spring Meet to present the trophy in the inaugural running of the Royal Chase for the Sport of Kings, the first steeplechase at Keeneland.